 Essay that poses the question whether the Digital Humanities can be considered an academic discipline in their own right.

-An anecdotal story about scholarly misconduct and the pitfalls of Wikipedia.
-Specifically, it chronicles a quote from the philosopher Hans Vaihinger that never quite existed (but was cited and circulated).
+Anecdote about scholarly misconduct and the pitfalls of Wikipedia.
+Chronicles a quote from the philosopher Hans Vaihinger that never quite existed.